Latvia

 Below is a major monument in central Riga.

-Well, it probably always was, but now Latvians can openly refer to it as such without risking a few years in the gulag.
+Well, it always was, but now Latvians can openly refer to it as such without risking a few years in the gulag.

 Monument to classic Latvian life in Riga.

-Looking down on the Old City at the
+Looking down on the Old City at the core of Riga, Latvia, from a tall church tower.

-Here is that Stalinist building up close.
+Here is a better look at that Stalinist building up close.

 It is of the same general design as a series of buildings in Moscow, just not nearly as immense.